greenbone/gvm-tools/docs/scripting.rst

 See :command:`get_tasks` command for all `details
 <https://docs.greenbone.net/API/OMP/omp.html#command_get_tasks>`__.

-As soon as the scan is completed, the full report is available and can be displayed via
+→ As soon as the scan is completed, the full report is available and can be displayed.

+5. Display the full report:

 .. code-block:: shell